-It has officially been ten years since our wedding day.
+It has officially been thirteen years since our wedding day.
 Life has brought so many changes over the years, but one thing remains the same.
 Each year on our anniversary, I put on my wedding dress.

 Wearing my wedding dress every anniversary wasn’t planned